(Courtesy of Ed Phillips)

 (Courtesy of Les Adams)

 Lobby card from Gene Autry's THE BIG SHOW (1936).
 On the left side, and from L-to-R are Smiley Burnette, Bob Nolan (on bass), Tim Spencer, Leonard Slye (Roy Rogers) (guitar).
 Seated are the Farr brothers (Karl on guitar and Hugh on fiddle).
 On the right side are Kay Hughes, Gene Autry, Elmer, Max Terhune and Frankie Marvin.
 The out-of-focus gent in the rear is Texas Ranger Captain Leonard Pack (who played a Dallas sheriff in the film).
-The gal front and center is Sally Payne.
+Front and center is Sally Payne.

 (Courtesy of Ed Phillips)